 Partnerships & Development Director

-For the past decade, Leah has been an active and passionate advocate for an equitable food system that uplifts communities and reinvigorates the land.
+Leah Lawson has been an active and passionate advocate for an equitable food system that uplifts communities and reinvigorates the land for the past decade.
 She fell in love with agriculture while working on a process evaluation in a small farming community in Maharashtra, India, as part of her Masters’ degree in International Development.
 The combination of regenerative practices and community-led action left a deep impression on her work.
 Since then, she has built skills in grant writing, fundraising, board structure, strategic planning, project management, and facilitation, which she uses to further the creation of a strong and inclusive food system.

 Leah lives in Chicago, where she has worked for organizations that serve rural and urban farmers, including Angelic Organics Learning Center, one of her favorite places in northern Illinois.
 She enjoys board service and helping new and young organizations get their footing.
 She has served on the board of Advocates for Urban Agriculture and North Branch Projects, both community-based orgs.
 Currently, she sits on the board of Windy City ToolBank, an affiliate of ToolBank USA, where she is helping to establish programming that allows organizations in the region to participate in radical sharing; ensuring everyone has access to tools they need to create, improve, and care for their community.